-In a small study, NIHR Imperial BRC Gut Health theme researcher Tricia Tan and colleagues looked at the brain activity of sixteen people with type 2 diabetes or pre-diabetes who underwent weight loss surgery.
+In a small study, NIHR Imperial BRC Metabolic Medicine & Endocrinology Theme researcher Tricia Tan and colleagues looked at the brain activity of sixteen people with type 2 diabetes or pre-diabetes who underwent weight loss surgery.
 The brain activity was measured using magnetic resonance imaging (MRI) scans that detected the blood flow through different areas of the brain.
 They found that there were three distinct types of responses in areas of the brain that control hunger, appetite and food intake which were different from a separate group of people who had used a very low calorie diet to lose weight.

 This research was possible with infrastructure support from the NIHR Imperial BRC.